Iowa Park, TX

 What is the difference between climate-controlled and humidity-controlled storage?

-Climate-controlled storage typically refers to temperature regulation only — the unit is kept within a set temperature range (usually 55°F to 80°F) but the humidity may swing with the outdoor weather.
-Humidity-controlled storage adds active humidity regulation on top of temperature regulation, keeping relative humidity below a target threshold (we hold below 60%) year-round.
-Every unit at Lifetime is both climate- and humidity-controlled — there is no separate humidity tier.
+Climate-controlled storage usually means temperature regulation only.
+The unit is kept within a set range (usually 55°F to 80°F), but the humidity can swing with the outdoor weather.
+Humidity-controlled storage adds active humidity regulation on top of that, holding relative humidity below a target threshold.
+We keep it below 60% year-round.
+Every unit at Lifetime is both climate- and humidity-controlled, so there is no separate humidity tier.

 Why does humidity control matter for storage?

-Sustained relative humidity above 60% is the threshold where biological damage begins — mildew on fabrics and paper, mold on leather and wood, corrosion on electronic contacts and metal hardware, silverfish on books and documents.
-North Texas summers can run at 70–80% humidity for weeks; non-humidity-controlled storage tracks ambient conditions and exposes belongings to that range.
-For items stored 6 months or longer, the cumulative damage is meaningful.
+Sustained relative humidity above 60% is where biological damage begins.
+You get mildew on fabrics and paper, mold on leather and wood, corrosion on electronic contacts and metal hardware, and silverfish on books and documents.
+North Texas summers can run at 70 to 80% humidity for weeks, and non-humidity-controlled storage tracks the ambient conditions and exposes your belongings to that range.
+For anything stored 6 months or longer, the cumulative damage adds up.

 What humidity range do you maintain?

 We hold relative humidity below 60% year-round.
 The HVAC system was rebuilt in 2025 and is sized for the full 86-unit climate envelope.
-Combined with our 55°F to 80°F temperature range, the conditions are within the recommended range for furniture, electronics, instruments, leather, photographs, art, and documents per most archival and consumer-electronics guidance.
+Paired with our 55°F to 80°F temperature range, the conditions fall within the recommended range for furniture, electronics, instruments, leather, photographs, art, and documents per most archival and consumer-electronics guidance.

 Are there other humidity-controlled storage facilities in Iowa Park?